lvrtl/markdown-cv/index.md

 -   Talk, poster presentation and report write-up
 -   Also utilised tools in C++ for some analysis methods

-### Towards Calculating Phonons in 2D Quantum Devices
+**Bachelor's Project**

 `May '21-July '21`
+"Towards Calculating Phonons in 2D Quantum Devices"

 _Supervision : Dr. Erik Gauger and Dr Moritz Cygorek; http://qtt.eps.hw.ac.uk/_